MaimonLab/SiffPy/README.md

 ### SiffPlot

 This submodule handles visualization of data from .siff files.
-It relies on `Bokeh` and `HoloViews`, so you'll need to install those if you don't have them.
+It relies on `Bokeh` and `HoloViews`, so you'll need to install those if you don't have them if you plan to use this module.
+It has nicer and more flexible functionality if you use `napari`, so I recommend installing that (alongside `dask`).
+Because
+`siffplot` is focused on image data, `napari` being a native image handler, rather than generic data visualization package, makes it function nicely here.

+All of these are available on `conda` or `PyPI`.

 ### SiffTrac